« Back to NewsCELIGO IN THE NEWS

 Next year, two of the most important trends shaping business—the move of critical processes to the cloud and the growth of SaaS-based business apps—will continue.
 But as new applications proliferate, so does the potential for breakdowns and errors.

 Businesses that are hiring expensive professionals to build and maintain integrations should consider adopting iPaaS, and those who opt for a modern iPaaS should find a system that’s developed both for today’s business users and IT professionals.

 Companies should not be resigned to bottlenecks in their digital infrastructure, with the losses that come along with them.
 They should get ahead of such problems to avoid them before they happen.

 Jan Arendtsz is a veteran of the software industry with more than 20 years of experience in development, product management, client services, and sales roles.
-He founded Celigo in 2006 with the goal of simplifying the integration of cloud-based applications.
+He founded Celigo with the goal of simplifying the integration of cloud-based applications.
 He is responsible for overseeing all company operations.

 Jan was a Director of Technical Services at NetSuite, where he led a team that provided technical solutions within the professional services group.
 He also worked as a Product Manager at NetSuite, launching the company’s integration platform.

 Before NetSuite, Jan worked for Cambridge Technology Partners, where he implemented complex solutions for a multitude of customers ranging from Internet startups to Fortune 500 companies.